Youbraj/musical-characteristics-analysis-on-Kuma-Sagar-s-songs/README.md

 A# 	 1.000
 B 	 0.363
 ```
-A# appears to be the most frequently used pitch, followed by G. To identify the key of the section from t=0 sec to t=22 sec, we can use the following code:
+A# appears to be the most frequently used pitch, followed by F. To identify the key of the section from t=0 sec to t=22 sec, we can use the following code:
 ```python
 furfuri_asharp_min = Tonal_Fragment(y_harmonic, sr, tend=22)
 furfuri_asharp_min.print_key()